ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** The Myth of "Finding Yourself" is always relevant
+✅ **Timeless Topic:** Why Finding Yourself Is a Lifetime Side-Quest is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well